 |State||Employment||Annual Mean Wage|

-Schools with Masters in Forensic Science in Texas
+Popular Schools with Forensic Science Masters in Texas

 |Forensic Science, M.S.||Sam Houston State University||MS|